-Impact Minerals Limited (ASX:IPT) is pleased to announce that it can now proceed with a drill programme to test a number of targets for high grade nickel-copper-platinum group metal deposits at the Broken Hill Joint Venture Project in New South Wales following the receipt of all statutory approvals.
+Impact Minerals Limited (ASX:IPT) is pleased to announce that it has earned a 51% interest in the rights to nickel-copper-PGE mineralisation from Golden Cross Resources Limited (GCR) at the Broken Hill Joint Venture Project in New South Wales.

-Impact recently earned a 51% in the rights to nickel-copper-PGE mineralisation from Golden Cross Resources Limited (GCR) and has elected to earn an 80% interest by spending a further \$200,000.

-This expenditure will be completed during the forthcoming drill programme at the Red Hill Prospect, for which Impact was recently awarded a grant of \$125,000 under the N.S.W.
+Impact has also now elected to earn 80% of the metal rights by spending a further \$200,000 which has to be completed by 2017.
+However this expenditure will be completed during the forthcoming drill programme at the Red Hill Prospect, for which Impact was recently awarded a grant of \$125,000 under the N.S.W.
 State Government's Co-operative Drilling Funding Programme.